sadesyllas/EasyNetQ.HostedService/README.md

-If you have `doxygen` installed, by running `doxygen` in the solution's directory, the configuration `Doxyfile` is automatically used and the HTML documentation for both `EasyNetQ.HostedService` and `EasyNetQ.HostedService.Message.Abstractions` will become available in directory `doc/html`.
+If you have `doxygen` installed, by running `doxygen` in the solution's directory, the configuration `Doxyfile` is automatically used and the HTML documentation for `EasyNetQ.HostedService` will become available in directory `doc/html`.